SauzeauYannis/TLC-Projet/README.md

 ### Result

-We obtained a score of ?/20.
-(Result in March)
+We obtained a score of 17/20.